dnw6/vbe/posts/back-to-a-mac.md

 >`scroll-behavior: smooth;`
 >`scroll-padding-top: 120px;`

-to my css, just to make jumping back and forth feel a little nicer..
+to my css, just to make jumping back and forth feel a little nicer.

 <hr>